JoshuaM928/Tip_Calculator/README.md

 in var 'cost' input the cost of your meal by replacing 'X'.

-code is currently supper bare bones.
+code is currently supper bare bones, and will be improved more once i gain more experience